Here’s a pattern I see in nearly every Playwright suite I inherit—and it is doing more damage than anyone on the team realizes.

 The idea

 Log in once, at the start of the test run.
-Save the resulting browser state—cookies, localStorage, sessionStorage, all of it—to a JSON file.
-Tell every test to start from that JSON file instead of starting from a blank browser.
+Save the resulting browser state—cookies, localStorage, and, if you ask for it, IndexedDB—to JSON.
+Tell every test to start from that state instead of starting from a blank browser.
 Now every test opens already logged in, and you’ve paid the login cost exactly once.

 Playwright has first-class support for this.
 You don’t need plugins, you don’t need clever fixtures, you just need to know where the two knobs are.